Muonic Force Behind Flavor Anomalies: Light phenomenology

 \subsubsection{Gauged $L_\mu-L_\tau$}

 For completeness we start the list of benchmark models with the $L_\mu-L_\tau$ gauge symmetry, which has a long history as an explanation for the \gmu anomaly~\cite{Baek:2001kca,Ma:2001md,Altmannshofer:2014pba}.
-The SM 2nd and 3rd generation leptons are charged oppositely, and thus form vector-like representations under $ \U(1)_{L_\mu-L_\tau} $:
+The 2nd and 3rd generation SM leptons carry opposite charges, and form vector-like representations under $ \U(1)_{L_\mu-L_\tau} $:

-Note that the right-handed neutrinos can carry vector-like charges that are independent of the charges of the SM leptons.
-However, as long as these are not excessively large (or if the right-handed neutrinos are heavy) we do no expect them to significantly change the phenomenology.
+The right-handed neutrinos $N_{2,3}$ can carry vector-like charges, $X_{N_2}=-X_{N_3}$, that are independent of the charges of the SM leptons.
+However, as long as $X_{N_2,N_3}$ are not excessively large (or if the right-handed neutrinos are heavy) their exact values are expected not to change appreciably the phenomenology of the gauged $L_\mu-L_\tau$ model.

-In Fig.~\ref{fig:standard_models} (left) we show with black lines the $1\sigma$ parameter band (dashed black for central values), where the $L_\mu-L_\tau$ model can account for the observed \gmu.
+In Fig.~\ref{fig:Lmu-Ltau} we show with black lines the $1\sigma$ parameter band (dashed black for central values), for which the $L_\mu-L_\tau$ model explains the observed \gmu.
 The model is not expected to have any appreciable kinetic mixing parameter and thus the UV value of $\varepsilon$ is set to zero.
-At one loop the muon and tau kinetic mixing diagrams nevertheless contribute an effective momentum-dependent mixing already accounted for in the \textsc{DarkCast} model~\cite{Amaral:2020tga,Altmannshofer:2019zhy}, which gives an effective coupling of $X_\mu$ to the electrons at the percent level.
-The resulting constraints (future projections) in Fig.~\ref{fig:standard_models} (left) are thus taken directly from \textsc{DarkCast} and are shown as shaded colored regions (dashed lines) with color coding denoted in the two legends.
+At one loop the muon and tau kinetic mixing diagrams lead to an effective momentum-dependent mixing, already taken into account in the \textsc{DarkCast} model~\cite{Amaral:2020tga,Altmannshofer:2019zhy}, which gives an effective coupling of $X_\mu$ to the electrons at the percent level.
+The resulting constraints (future projections) in Fig.~\ref{fig:Lmu-Ltau} are thus taken directly from \textsc{DarkCast} and are shown as shaded colored regions (dashed lines) with color coding denoted in the legend.